jfndi/DesignPatternsInCpp/README.md

 Creational patterns:

+Creational design patterns abstract the instantiation process.
+They help make a system independent of how its objects are created, composed, and represented.
+A class creational pattern uses inheritance to vary the class that’s instantiated, whereas an object creational pattern will delegate instantiation to another object.

 	* Composite:
 	Composite pattern is a partitioning design pattern and describes a group of objects that is treated the same way as a single instance of the same type of